mozilla/fxa/packages/fxa-auth-server/docs/api.md

 A valid request will return a JSON response with these properties:

 - `access_token`: A string that can be used for authorized requests to service providers.
-- `scopes`: An array of scopes that this token has permission for.
+- `scope`: A string of space-separated permissions that this token has.
 May differ from requested scopes, since user can deny permissions.
 - `token_type`: A string representing the token type.
 Currently will always be "bearer".

 Example: